equilibrez/equilibrez.github.io/_posts/2026/01/2026-01-03-system-maintenance-handbook.md

 - Recovery
 - Protection

+---

-When living with ADHD or PTSD, your "internal manager" can often be overloaded by high-entropy inputs.
+When living with ADHD or PTSD, your "internal manager" can often be overloaded by chaotic inputs.
 This handbook serves as your **External Scaffolding**.
 It consolidates the mechanical protocols we have developed into a single reference guide to help you maintain your "Pocket of Order."

----

 ### I. The Environmental Scaffold (Managing the External)